Deepakms92/Avengers-Role-Playing-Game/README.md

 The game developed has a lot of room for improvement.
 A lot can be improved on the test cases .

+You can build the project using command mvn clean install

+you can run the jar file running java -jar and the jar file that i generated after building the project.